KIMBERLY SEELBREDE, LCSW, PLLC NPI #1306092903 NYS License #079234

 I do not work directly with insurance companies, but if you have a PPO or another plan that allows you to select an out-of-network provider, you may be eligible for reimbursement.
 Policies vary significantly and I recommend checking with your insurance company to determine the extent of your out-of-network mental health (or “behavioral health”) benefits, including your annual deductible, the number of sessions covered per calendar year, and whether or not your sessions need to be pre-authorized.
 While you would be responsible for payment at the end of each session, this makes the reimbursement process as smooth as possible.

 Fees represent payment for my professional knowledge, training and experience.
 They also support outside work and between-session consultations needed to support the therapeutic relationship.
 In addition to regularly scheduled sessions, I charge for other professional services that may be required to support your care.
 These services may include: telephone conversations lasting longer than 15 minutes, consultations with other professionals involved in your treatment (hospitals, schools, etc.), legal services, preparation of records and treatment summaries or any other professional service that you may request of me.
 This will be billed as administrative services, and unfortunately are not reimbursed by insurance.
 Payment is due at the end of your regularly scheduled session unless we make a different arrangement.
-This office requires that a credit card be kept on file securely stored by this HIPPA compliant practice management system for the purposes of session payment or in the case of non-payment.
-You will be asked to provide this information on a separate form.
+This office requires that a credit card be kept on file securely stored by a HIPPA compliant practice management system for the purposes of session payment or in the case of non-payment.
+You will be asked to provide this information during your initial session.
+Session fees will be deducted via Stripe, PayPal, Venmo or another service that I may use the day of or after each session until your formally terminate.
+Additionally, you agree to allow Kimberly Seelbrede to charge for sessions attended and sessions not cancelled within 48 hours.
+You also agree to provide another form of payment, cash, check or credit card if your previous card has been replaced.
 If your account has not been paid for more than 60 days and we have not agreed upon a payment arrangement, I may use legal means to secure payment.
 If this is required, additional costs will be included in the claim.

 I maintain treatment records as required by the laws of my profession.
 You are entitled to receive a copy of your records, or if preferred, I can prepare a summary of your treatment.
 Sometimes these professional records can be upsetting or misinterpreted by the untrained reader.
 It is best that we review your records together in my office.